syseleven/shared-secrets/README.md

 ### Read a Secret

 To retrieve the secret, simply open the secret sharing link and press the "Read the Secret!" button.
 Should your secret be password-protected, check the "Password-protected:" box, enter your password and read your actual secret by pressing the "Unprotect!" button.
-In cases where you need the plain secret to be returned by the web page you can append the GET parameter `?plain` to the secret sharing link **but be aware** that returning the plain secret does not support the Browser-based decryption.
+In cases where you need the plain secret to be returned by the web page you can append the GET parameter `?plain` to the secret sharing link **but be aware** that returning the plain secret does not support the browser-based decryption.

 Secrets can also be retrieved using a simple POST request: